 Check back here or on the Engage!
 Page to learn of future engagement opportunities.

 In addition to providing support to sport groups, The City of Calgary has established partnerships with many non-profit organizations, which deliver valuable services to Calgarians.
-These include Sport Calgary, Calgary Sport Tourism Authority, Talisman Centre, Vecova, Calgary Rotary Challenger Park and McMahon Stadium
+These include Sport Calgary, Calgary Sport Tourism Authority, Repsol Sports Centre (formerly Talisman Centre), Vecova, Calgary Rotary Challenger Park and McMahon Stadium

 - Sport Facility Renewal Funding Program (SFR)